mdiener21/python-geospatial-analysis-cookbook/appendix-A/readme.md

 # Appendix A

-## Other Geospatial Python Libraries not covered by this book
+## Interesting Geospatial Python Libraries not covered by this book

 | Library Name | Description | Website |
 | ------ | ------ | ------ |